Up the creek………with or without a paddle!

 Access: Cross Banyuls-sur-Mer, direction Cerbère, and you will see the housing estate with a small car park.
 Before taking the path leading down to the creek, take a look at the view from the top of the cliff

 A chain of small creeks, these small sheltered beaches of grey sand used to be dominated by two restaurants, Le Poisson Rouge and Le Gibraltar.
-The second is now closed, but the Poisson Rouge is still very much open, excellent food if a little pricey, and idyllic setting.
+The second is now closed, but the Poisson Rouge was still very much open when we last visited, excellent food if a little pricey, and idyllic setting.

 Access: The easiest way to get to these creeks is to take the direction for the port de commerce.
 When you arrive at a narrow tunnel, you know you’re on the right track.
 Continue through a second narrow tunnel and you arrive at the first creek.
 MORE

 There are many creeks round Cap Béar, most of which are more safely accessed by boat.

 The last stop for sailors before crossing the frontier into Spain, Cap Béar is also a meteorological centre, with a lighthouse, built in 1905, 27m01 high with a range of 55 km.
 It is worth visiting for its impressive staircase linking the tower to the guard’s quarters, although you cannot enter the lighthouse, which is fully automated and remote controlled.

 The many tracks around the lighthouse provide some excellent walks and also lead you down to several creeks.
 Take care.
 Cap Béar is infamous for high winds of up to 200mph.

 Looking down from the lighthouse towards the sea, the remnants of the German blockhouses still remain along with the large round pits which housed the guns, trained on the sea in case of allied invasion from the south.
 The rusted rails of the large guns are still intact in some areas.

 Paulilles: Port Vendres